What is Job Rotation?

 Job rotation is a method where employees from one nature of job are shifted to the another job through which the employee would be given an opportunity to perform various jobs, which would enhances his/her abilities, experience and capacity to perform various jobs if there should arise an occurrence of exigency.
 The objective of job rotation is to work on the proficiency of the employees and work ought not be hampered or affected on the off chance that shortfall of any worker in the organization.

-Advantages of Job Rotation
+What are the advantages of Job Rotation

 1. Succession planning